 The genius of Walt Disney

-1936-37: Snow White and the Seven Dwarfs.
-Cost 1 million to make and earned 8 million (at (25 cents for an adult ticket).
+1936-37: Snow White and the Seven Dwarfs cost 1 million to make and earned 8 million (at (25 cents for an adult ticket).
 That profit funded the new Disney Studios in Burbank.
 Snow White was a struggle - doctors claimed that people would hurt their eyes if they watched a full-length cartoon, bankers didn't think people would sit through a cartoon that long.
 If the price of movie ticket and the value of a dollar were equalized since then, Snow White would be the second highest-grossing film of all time (Gone With the Wind would be number one).

 July 17, 1955: Disneyland opens.
 Walt's dream - a place where children and adults can enjoy a park together.
 Clean, safe, and comfortable (that's why we enter down a familiar and comfortable small-town Main Street).

 Concern over whether East Coast people would accept a second Disney park in Florida was satisfied when Disney built 4 attractions for the World's Fair in New York City in 1964.
 To avoid the peripheral schlock that sprang up around Disneyland, WED bought large acreage near Orlando, Florida, under the name of 'Project X'.
 They set up 'dummy' companies to purchase the land so as not to give away the Disney name (which would cause higher prices).
 M.T.
 Lott was one such name.
 They paid $80/acre until the Orlando newspaper broke the story, then the land sold for $80,000/acre.
 The last few parcels of land cost about the same as the previous large bulk.
 It was to be called Disneyworld (like Disneyland) but Walt died before it opened and brother Roy changed the name and insisted it be called Walt Disney World to honor Walt.

 Storytelling - Walt was a master at creating a synopsis.
-His mastery is carried on today - attractions, stores, and restaurants each follow thorough storylines.
+His mastery is carried on today - attractions, stores, and restaurants each follow thorough story lines.
 We humanoids love stories - they provide interest, empathy, life, connections, socializing.

 Attention to detail - the smallest element in the parks will have been thoroughly thought out and executed with finesse.
 There is no public rest room in Liberty Square because those didn't exist at that time.
 The restraunts have restrooms but they are technically in other adjoining lands.

 Innovation and exploration - Walt stayed ahead of the technology curve by envisioning attractions and films and then challenging the staff to make them happen.